Top 15 Largest Salamanders in the world (Biggest Salamanders 2023)

 Greater-Siren

-Next up on our list of the Largest salamanders in the world, we have the Greater Sirens.
+Next up on our list of the largest salamanders in the world, is the Greater Sirens.
 These large salamanders have two forelimbs, a flat tail, and external gills.
 They resemble eels in appearance due to their reduced forelimbs, which have four toes each, and lack of rear limbs.

 Their skin is grayish brown or olive in hue, with yellow and black streaks along the length of it.
 Greater sirens are nocturnal creatures that prey largely on crustaceans and small fish.